symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

    If you **already have** any of these keys, you can use them instead of the randomly-generated ones.

    The most relevant scenario is when using a **main account opted-in from a NIS1 account**.
-In this case use the key obtained in the opt-in process as your **Main** key instead of the randomly-generated one.
+In this case you can directly use the key obtained in the opt-in process as your **Main** key instead of the randomly-generated one.

 Run the server
 ==============